 - Inappropriate appearance or attire (see below).

 Appearance and Attire: Campers should bring to camp clothing that is appropriate for an outdoor, active camp program.
-Use of make-up and/or wearing of expensive or trendy clothing are discouraged while at camp.
+Use of make-up and/or wearing of expensive or trendy clothing that distract from a wholesome, outdoor camp environment are discouraged while at camp.

 The following are not allowed at camp: